You may be asking yourself – why is there an article about

 Magnetic declination varies not only with a location on the surface of the Earth, but it also changes with time.
-The same charged particles in solar wind which create auroral displays also cause tiny fluctuations in magnetic declination.
+The same charged particles in the solar wind which create auroral displays also cause tiny fluctuations in magnetic declination.
 These changes vary slightly over milliseconds due to induction with the ionosphere.
 It also varies every year due to currents in the Earth’s molten metallic core.
 Over centuries, this can cause the declination to change tens of degrees.
 The North and South Geomagnetic Poles can even reverse.
 It doesn’t happen very often.
 The last time was about 780,000 years ago.

 Your Local Declination

 Last I looked in about 2010; my local magnetic declination was just over 16 degrees east of true north.
 At that time, I was surprised it had changed so far from what I remembered it was just a few decades earlier.
 I was a budding large format landscape photographer in the early 1980s.
 I amassed an extensive collection of printed USGS maps so that I could plan out photography locations.
 Each one of those maps listed the declination.
 At that time, the magnetic declination for my home was 20 degrees east.
 Today it’s nearly 15 degrees east!